 The current approach to parking is not sustainable.
 In addition to the amount of land area and the hard and soft costs associated with parking approvals, construction and maintenance, among other issues, the parking regulations used by most municipalities are outdated and unnecessarily increases paving, impervious coverage and stormwater runoff.
 The large number of existing, underutilized parking spaces and onerous parking requirements for new development certainly do not help urban communities comply with Municipal Separate Storm Sewer (“MS4”) mandates.
 Further, outdated off-street parking requirements contribute to sprawl and alter the character and connectivity of communities by unnecessarily reducing building sizes; pushing buildings away from streets, sidewalks and each other; reducing density; reducing the amount of available capital that could be devoted to community or onsite amenities or other initiatives; and discouraging new business attraction or existing business retention and expansion.

-In my two posts that will follow in the coming months, we will explore some of the factors causing and impacting the current approach to regulating parking.
+In my two posts that will follow in the coming months (Post II and Post III), we will explore some of the factors causing and impacting the current approach to regulating parking.
 In addition, I’ll discuss solutions that communities may wish to consider to modernize and “right-size” their parking requirements for a more sustainable approach to parking that encourages, supports and accommodates mixed use reuse, infill and redevelopment.